Speaker of the Bangsamoro Parliament

 The speaker of the Bangsamoro Parliament (Tagapagsalita ng Parlamento ng Bangsamoro) is the presiding officer of the Bangsamoro Parliament, the regional legislature of Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) of the Philippines.

-The first speaker was Pangalian Balindong, who was elected by the parliament at the start of its inaugural session on March 29, 2019 until his death on October 2, 2025.
+The current speaker of the Parliament is Mohammad Yacob, elected on October 21, 2025.

 History

+Pangalian Balindong was the first speaker of the interim Bangsamoro Parliament.

 Prior to the establishment of the Bangsamoro Parliament on March 29, 2019, Chief Minister Murad Ebrahim named Moro Islamic Liberation Front (MILF) leader Ghazali Jaafar as the person he preferred to become the first speaker of the parliament with lawyer and former Lanao del Sur congressman Pangalian Balindong as Jaafar's deputy.
-However Jaafar died on March 13.
+However, Jaafar died on March 13, 2019 prior to the first convening of the parliament.

 At the start of the inaugural session of the parliament, there were two nominees for the speakership, Balindong and Laisa Alamia, with the former elected by the interim Bangsamoro Parliament as its speaker.
 Hatimil Hassan was elected as Balindong's deputy speaker.
 Additional co-deputies were elected by the parliament at later dates.

-Function
+Pangalian Balindong died on October 2, 2025.
+An election for his successor was held on October 21, 2025, with Mohammad Yacob, a fellow MILF nominee, being sworn in as the new speaker.

+Duties and powers

 The speaker is the presiding officer of the Bangsamoro Parliament whose role is to secure the honor of the parliament, ensure the rights and privileges of its members, and assure public access to its proceedings.
 The same presiding role could also be fulfilled by the speaker's deputies.

+Furthermore, according to Rule IV, Section 14 of the Rules, Procedures, and Practices of the Parliament, the duties and powers of the speaker include the following: